-Note - The overpressure shut down value is factory set to 5.00E-04 Torr and 1.00E-04 Torr when emission current selected is 4 mA or 10 mA respectively and cannot be changed by the user.
+The overpressure shut down values are adjustable when emission current selected is 100 $\mu$ A. However, the overpressure shut down value is factory set to 1.00E-03 Torr when emission current selected is 4 mA and cannot be changed by the user.